MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-your-hardware-submissions.md

 7. Select the **Package** tab.

-8. For each driver you want to update, right-click the appropriate driver folder and then select **Replace Driver**.
+8.  right-click the appropriate driver folder and then select **Replace Driver**.

+9. Find and select the folder where your valid driver update files are located.
+    > [!IMPORTANT]
+    > valid update file formats include:
+    >    * .inf
+    >    * .txt,
+    >    * .pdf

+    > invalid update file formats include:
+    >    * .exe
+    >    * .dll
+    >    * .sys

-9. Select **Create Package**.
+10. Select **Create Package**.

-10. You will also need to sign your package, so select "Use the certificate store".
+11. Select "Use the certificate store" to sign your driver package package.

-11. Go to your hardware submission and select **Upload new** in the **Packages and signing properties** section.
+12. Go to your hardware submission and select **Upload new** in the **Packages and signing properties** section.

     ![screenshot of the upload new button](images/drivers-dua-upload-buttons.png)

-12. Choose a name for your updated driver package.
-You can use this name to organize your driver packages.
-Shipping Labels are associated to a specific driver package, so it is important to choose a unique name that you will recognize later.
+13. Choose a name for your updated driver package.
+Shipping Labels are tied to a specific driver package, so it is important to choose a unique name that you will recognize later.

-13. Upload your updated driver package.
+14. Upload your updated driver package.

-14. You can monitor the progress of your driver update with the progress tracker at the top of the page.
+15. You can monitor the progress of your driver update with the progress tracker at the top of the page.
 Once all steps show a green check, the update is complete.

 ## Registering an ExtensionId